jiaweihuang22/cse15l-lab-reports-5/website.md

-The hint that I can give you is the list the result is being store in.
-Think about what list should it be store in when it's the number behind it is 1 or 2.
+The hint that I can give you is the list the result is being stored in.
+Think about what list it should be stored in when it's the number behind it is 1 or 2.